Independent Presbyterian Church

 Beeson Grant Applications

-Regular Beeson Grants are awarded annually to support worthy causes (other than scholarships) as described in our Beeson Grant Application Procedures and Guidelines for 2013.
+Regular Beeson Grants are awarded annually to support worthy causes (other than scholarships) as described in our Beeson Grant Application Guidelines for 2014.
 For a copy, click here.

 The application guidelines contain a one-page document with four common information sections.
 For the convenience of applicants who submit via e-mail, the common information sections are available as a Word document by clicking here.